yihsuanritalu/Study-on-US-Company-Investment-Flow/README.md

 The companies in this study are S&P 500 index members, the list is sourced from Wikipeida (https://en.wikipedia.org/wiki/List_of_S%26P_500_companies).

-Data Extraction: parsing_xbrl_github.ipynb
+Data Extraction: parsing_xbrl_github.ipynb + Excel Files of US_GAAP_Taxonomy

-Data Wrangling for Visualization: Analysis.ipynb
+Data Wrangling for Visualization: Analysis.ipynb + Mapping Excel